Alerts & Advisories

 Carefully check the return address on the mailers.
-The Los Angeles Department of Consumer Affairs is compiling the list of complaints for the Los Angeles District Attorney's Office therefore, if the return address on the mailer is a Los Angeles address, please contact the Los Angeles County Department of Consumer Affairs at 800- 593-8222 or fill out complaint form.
+The Los Angeles Department of Consumer Affairs is compiling the list of complaints for the Los Angeles District Attorney's Office therefore, if the return address on the mailer is a Los Angeles address, please contact the Los Angeles County Department of Consumer Affairs at 800- 593-8222 " target="_blank">complaint form.

 The California Attorney General's Office is taking complaints relating to other California companies that purport to assist consumers with filing property tax reassessment requests.
 Please contact the California Attorney General's Office Public Inquiry Unit at (800) 952-5225.